johnsutor/leetcode-study-tool/README.md

 1. The front of the study card, containing the question ID, Title, URL, and problem description
 2. The publicly available solutions (and NeetCode solution, if available)
 3. The tags associated with the problem (i.e., if the problem involves a hash map, arrays, etc...)

+## Why?
+This package was created as an opinionated alternative to other existing packages (as listed at the bottom of this README).

 ## Installation
 ```shell